 Check out our other accommodation reviews here

 Breakfast is served in Restaurant Mergen, the onsite restaurant which has a strangely Chinese vibe.
 I wonder if that is to make the travelling business guests feel at home.

 The breakfast wasn’t huge but had an interesting variety of things.
 I suppose they just cook more of everything when there are more guests staying?

 I know Mr Fluskey is a little funny about which food can and cannot be eaten at breakfast but I decided to jump in feet first.
 Chicken wings for breakfast?
 Why not?

 There was a couple things lost in translation that we thought we should let you know about:

 - On our booking it said that we had a continental breakfast included.
 It was actually whole buffet, including the hot food.

 - As we entered the restaurant they asked if we would like scrambled eggs.
 Slightly confused we said, “Sure”.
 We were slightly surprised when a few minutes later we were presented with two fried eggs, served sunny side up and with a lovely herb oil.
 Perfectly lovely but not quite what we were expecting!

-Probably the most unexpected aspect, and nicest surprise about Mergen Bator is the bar.
-Most business hotels have a bar, but they are more often than not, a bit dull, a bit drab and lacking personality.
+Probably the most unexpected aspect, and nicest surprise about Mergen Bator is Bar 12.
+Most business hotels have a bar, but more often than not, they are a bit dull, drab and lacking personality.
 Not so at Mergen Bator.
-Bar 12 is a destination in itself.
+Bar 12 at Mergen Bator is a destination in itself.
 Here’s why:

 - The bar revolves!